YatharthDedhia/Smart-Camera-Stand/Model Selection.md

 ## Using MobileNetV2

 After using EfficientNet-Lite0, our model size was around 41Mb even after quantization.
 We could not prune our model as pruning is not supported in the Tensorflow Lite API.
 We tried looking for some alternative but at the end, decided to switch to MobileNetV2 as the model size is smaller than EfficientNetV2 and we can prune our MobileNetV2 model.
 Later, after pruning and quantizing our MobileNetV2 model, the model size was reduced to 15.5Mb.
-Even after this, we cannot use this model as we have to run our model on esp-32
+Even after this, we cannot use this model as we have to run our model on esp-32.
+In the end, we decided to use the object detection

 Reference: